 If you are looking to lessen your transportation footprint, make some new friends along the way, and spend less, we will have carpooling options available via the site RickyRides.
 RickyRides is a carpooling platform for events that allows drivers and riders to connect.
 If you are driving and would like to offer extra seats in your car for other festival guests, or if you are a guest in need of a ride, be sure to post your offer or need on our RickyRides WSFF event page.
-Lastly, we can arrange a limited number of shuttles, so let us know if you’re hoping to get picked up or dropped off at the train station or airport, and we’ll do our best to accommodate.

 More Festival Hints